Is your legacy infrastructure protected against unplanned downtime?

 Solaris UNIX operating system or Sun UNIX OS is known for its robust security infrastructure and offers advanced security features like role-based access control (RBAC), encrypted file systems, and process rights management.
 These features help secure sensitive information from unauthorized access and allow you to define user roles and permissions accurately.

-The Solaris Unix operating system or Sun UNIX OS offers reliability and stability in a mission-critical environment.
+The Solaris Unix operating system or UNIX Sun offers reliability and stability in a mission-critical environment.
 Its features include PSH (predictive self-healing) technology and DTrace (dynamic tracing), which help identify and resolve issues before they challenge this business and hamper performance.

 The DTrace assists with tuning and troubleshooting the Solaris OS by providing detailed real-time information on system behavior and performance.
 In contrast, PSH takes precautionary measures to reduce the damage caused by future significant hazards that may result in downtime, saving both time and money.